-We Meet Again: Jarrod Mason, gloating over his apparent victory and especially tickled that Rourke will be there to witness it.
+- We Meet Again: Jarrod Mason, gloating over his apparent victory and especially tickled that Rourke will be there to witness it.

 - Obviously the Clear Skies although this generally applies to most Minmatar ships by default.

-You Have Outlived Your Usefulness: When Jarrod Mason jump his titan into system at the climax of 2 we get a shot of his scientist assistant's corpse sprawled across the blood-spattered command chair.
+- You Have Outlived Your Usefulness: When Jarrod Mason jump his titan into system at the climax of 2 we get a shot of his scientist assistant's corpse sprawled across the blood-spattered command chair.

-Your Princess Is in Another Castle: After Clear Skies runs a huge blockage and succeeds, against the odds, in getting a cynosural jammer to the station in order to stop Jarrod Mason from jumping in a capital ship, the cynosural field required for the jump goes up before they can actually get the jammer set up and turned on.
+- Your Princess Is in Another Castle: After Clear Skies runs a huge blockage and succeeds, against the odds, in getting a cynosural jammer to the station in order to stop Jarrod Mason from jumping in a capital ship, the cynosural field required for the jump goes up before they can actually get the jammer set up and turned on.